dnsimple/dnsimple-api-examples/terraform/dns/README.md

 This demo has been designed such that you only need to follow along the code in [main.tf](./main.tf).
 Each block has helpful, descriptive comments that are designed to be read like a guide sequentially, and build on top of previous code and comments.

 To get started, set up the Terraform project.
-Only one variable is required to run the demo, which is the domain that you wish to test with.
+Only one variable is required to run the demo, which is the domain you want to test with.
 Replace `mydomain.com` with your domain name.

 ```bash
 terraform init